Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

    These supersede all other snap settings.
 So if you set up a pillar to EXCLUDE the base foundation class using  "Snap from Structure Types to Exclude", then that pillar will NEVER snap to any child of the base foundation, ever.
 If you set up the pillar to INCLUDE the base foundation using "Snap from Structure Types to Include", that pillar will only ever be allowed to snap to children of the base foundation and nothing else (it will also still need to pass the usual snap system checks)

 7. Snap Point Match Groups
 - These values have nothing to do with Snap Type Flags.
 Snap Type Flags are for checking to see if two structures can snap to each other at all.
-Snap Point Match Groups are for comparing snap points to other snap points, to see which ones can snap to each other.
+Snap Point Match Groups are for comparing snap points to other snap points, to see which ones can snap together.
 - A Snap Type Flag will never be compared to a Snap Point Match Group or vice-versa.
 Flags get compared to Flags, and Match Groups get compared to Match Groups.
 They both use Bitmasking, which means the number value you put there does not have to find an exact match, but rather a matching bit.

 8. Extra Snap Point Match Group